alexhroom/crier/README.md

-# file_to_email
+# crier
-Go program that sends a text file as an email.
+crier is a Go command line utility designed as a streamlined, minimalist newsletter client.

 # Setup
 1. [Have Go installed on your machine](https://golang.org/doc/install).
 2. Clone the repository.
 3. Enter the repository and run `go build .` at the terminal.
-4. You should now have an executable called file_to_email in the repository.
+4. You should now have an executable called crier in the repository.
 You are done.

 # Usage
 In the file credentials.json, fill out the fields with the following: